r0b-adams/team-profile-generator/README.md

 ## Description

-This application creates a webpage for a software engineering team.
+This CLI application creates a webpage for a software engineering team.
 The user is prompted to enter employee information for a manager and as many engineers and/or interns as are needed.
 Employee information is displayed on cards on the webpage, organized by role.

 ## Table of Contents